-Option B: If your biggest concern in getting out of Company A sooner than later you might take a slightly different approach.
+Option B: If your biggest concern is getting out of Company A sooner than later you might take a slightly different approach.
 Setup the existing DNS entries & site on the new hosting company and immediately request the transfer of the domain to the new hosting company.
 This can take time, and the important consideration here is that you don't know when the cut-over is going to occur, so if you have a site with lots of activity this can be a bit of a nightmare situation.

 This is just two of the options that you could consider for this situation and doesn't discuss email or other services that are most likely involved.
 If you find yourself in this situation today, read on to the summary for a few recommendations to make your life easier.

-I hope that this high level situation helps to explain the complexity and component parts that can be involved in a migration of a website from one host, DNS, or registrar to another.
+I hope that this high-level situation helps to explain the complexity and component parts that can be involved in the migration of a website from one host, DNS, or registrar to another.
 The examples included in this post are only a drop in the bucket to the potentials that can occur, but they should get you asking the right questions.
 If you are encountering a move and don't know where something is, be sure to ask for help FIRST as there is nothing worse than having email or other services go down for a key domain.

 One item that I would like to stress is that by following these scenarios it should be fairly visible the importance of following a form of separation of concerns when regards to Domain Registration, DNS and hosting to allow you quick & efficient transitions.
-For more about this, please see my prior post on segregation of duties.